apiaryio/dredd/docs/how-to-guides.rst

 -  CSRF tokens
 -  …

-Use ``user`` setting in your configuration file or ``--user`` argument to provide HTTP basic authentication:
+Use ``user`` setting in your configuration file or the :option:`--user` option to provide HTTP basic authentication:

 ::

    --user=user:password

 Most of the authentication schemes use HTTP header for carrying the authentication data.
-If you don’t want to add authentication HTTP header to every request in the API description, you can instruct Dredd to do it for you:
+If you don’t want to add authentication HTTP header to every request in the API description, you can instruct Dredd to do it for you by the :option:`--header` option:

 ::